HOW TO GET HELP

 The Legal Aid Society of Columbus 614-224-8374 columbuslegalaid.org

-FAQ: Institutional Readmission Requirements for Service Members ed.gov/policy/highered/guide/readmission.html
+FAQ: Institutional Readmission Requirements for Service Members https://www2.ed.gov/policy/highered/guid/readmission.html

 Director for Equity & Title IX